Canvass Research

 Why Ghost Surgery Happens in Korea

 1. Volume-driven clinics.
-Some Gangnam clinics schedule 10-15 procedures per day under a single surgeon's name.
-The math doesn't work — a rhinoplasty takes 2-3 hours, and there are only so many hours in a day.
+Some Gangnam clinics schedule far more procedures per day under a single surgeon's name than that surgeon could realistically perform alone.
+The math does not work.
+A rhinoplasty takes two to three hours, and there are only so many hours in a day.

 2. The "star surgeon" business model.
 Marketing in Korean cosmetic surgery is built around individual surgeon reputations.
-Clinics invest heavily in making one surgeon famous (TV appearances, social media, before-and-after portfolios), then use that reputation to attract patients who assume they'll be treated by that specific person.
+Clinics invest heavily in making one surgeon famous through TV appearances, social media, and before-and-after portfolios, then use that reputation to attract patients who assume they will be treated by that specific person.
+For how this plays out clinic-side, see our guide to the 7 Red Flags When Choosing a Korean Surgery Clinic.

 How to Protect Yourself

-These are specific, actionable steps you can take before and during your consultation:
+These are specific, actionable steps you can take before and during your consultation.
+For a full pre-surgery checklist covering ghost surgery and six other red flags, see our 7 Red Flags guide.

 Before You Book